 Thymus is located in the upper part of the chest, between the lungs.
 It is slightly large in infants and shrinks as the child grows.
 In adults, it shrinks even more and is replaced with fat.

 Thymosin hormone is produced by thymus.
 This hormone stimulates the development of T-cells.
 The white cells pass through the thymus throughout childhood and are transformed into T-cells.
 The matured T-cells travel to the lymph nodes, where they help the immune system in fighting diseases.

 Thymus produces progenitor cells that develop into T-cells.
 These T-cells help the body fight against infections.
 They also aid in the growth of other organs in the immune system.

 What are T-Cells?

-T-cells are a type of white blood cell that originate in the bone marrow and mature in the thymus.
-They play an important in defending the body against viruses, protozoa and bacteria.
+T-cells are a type of white blood cell that originates in the bone marrow and mature in the thymus.
+They play an important role in defending the body against viruses, protozoa and bacteria.

 Write a short note on the Thymus.

 Thymus is an irregular-shaped gland located in the upper part of the chest, between the lungs.
 It is large during childhood and shrinks as the body grows.
 It is a part of the lymphatic system along with the spleen, tonsils and adenoids.
 It also forms a part of the endocrine system.
 It is made up of epithelial cells, lymphocytes and fat tissues.
 This gland is active only until puberty.